nixn7/Spotplayer/README.md

-# 🎵 Spotplayer - Your Music Streaming Hub 🎧
+# 🎵 Sounx - Your Music Streaming Hub 🎧

-Welcome to Spotplayer!
+Welcome to Sounx!
 This project is a web-based music player application designed to help you manage and enjoy your music library. 🎶

 ## ✨ Overview

-Spotplayer allows users to browse, play, and manage their music collection.
+Sounx allows users to browse, play, and manage their music collection.
 It includes features for organizing music by albums and artists, creating playlists, and an admin interface for managing data.
 The application uses the powerful **getID3** library to extract metadata from audio files.

 ## 🚀 Features